Tap into our proven antibody generation and purification technologies.

 Cygnus Technologies will work with you to develop, qualify, and manufacture a robust kit that meets your specific process monitoring, release testing, and regulatory needs.

-We provide comprehensive qualification of your custom assay to meet global regulatory requirements, as well as state-of-the-art orthogonal methods, including our advanced antibody affinity extraction method.
+We provide comprehensive qualification of your custom assay to meet global regulatory requirements, as well as state-of-the-art orthogonal methods, including our advanced antibody affinity extraction method and mass spectrometry methods.

 If you have questions or would like a quote, a Cygnus Technologies expert is happy to help!Get Started